Amirmadjour/E-scooter/README.md

 # E-scooter
-This website was created by amir madjour, to show off his skill in web development.
+This website was created by amir madjour.